ocaml/ocaml.org/data/tutorials/language/0it_00_values_functions.md

 It looks like two arguments have been passed: `"hello"` and `"world"`.
 However, only one, the `("hello", "world")` tuple, has been passed.
 Inspection of the generated assembly would show it isn't the same function as `sweet_cat`.
 It contains some more code.
 The contents of the tuple passed to `spicy_cat` (`x` and `y`) must be extracted before evaluation of the `x ^ " " ^ y` expression.
 This is the role of the additional assembly instructions.

-In many imperative languages, the `spicy_cat ("hello", "world")` syntax reads as a function call with two parameters; but in OCaml, it denotes applying the function `spicy_cat` to a tuple containing `"hello"` and `"world"`.
+In many imperative languages, the `spicy_cat ("hello", "world")` syntax reads as a function call with two arguments; but in OCaml, it denotes applying the function `spicy_cat` to a tuple containing `"hello"` and `"world"`.

 ### Currying and Uncurrying